cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 NodePort acceleration can be used with either direct routing (``routingMode=native``) or tunnel mode.
 Direct routing is recommended to achieve optimal performance.

-A list of drivers supporting XDP can be found in :ref:`the documentation for XDP<xdp_drivers>`.
+A list of drivers supporting XDP can be found in :ref:`the XDP documentation<xdp_drivers>`.

 The current Cilium kube-proxy XDP acceleration mode can also be introspected through the ``cilium status`` CLI command.
 If it has been enabled successfully, ``Native``